 In Emotional Healing With Essential Oils by Daniel MacDonald (2012) at page 20, the author categorises the quality of essential oils as follows:

 - Aromatic Essential Oils – widely available and sold for their scent and aromatic properties.
-These essential oils are not therapeutic grade, have no therapeutic value whatsoever and should not be used topically or internally, as they are not for medicinal use.
+These essential oils are not therapeutic grade.
+They have no therapeutic value whatsoever and should not be used topically or internally, as they are not for medicinal use.
 These oils are usually synthetic and therefore harmful to the body.

 - Therapeutic Grade Essential Oils – these are therapeutic grade oils for topical and aromatic use.
 These quality essential oils that can be used for healing.
 However, great care should be taken when purchasing these oils, as they are often diluted with synthetic chemicals or other additives.